 A diagnosis of diabetes is tough enough.
 I had been suffering from impaired glucose tolerance for sometime.
 But, my diagnosis of gestational diabetes was much harder to assimilate.
 I learned to attempt to manage my blood sugar at a time when my body was responding in unpredictable ways.
 Here is a summary of the three most important lessons diabetes taught me.

-If you hear the word “diabetes” and the mental image that springs to mind is that of an illness reserved for someone that’s overweight or obese and/or has indulged in one-too-many giant burgers, let me assure you that you are probably not alone with that thought.
-In so many minds, this is the stereotype image painted of diabetes sufferers.
+If you hear the word “diabetes” and the mental image that springs to mind is that of an illness reserved for someone that’s overweight or obese, then, you are probably not alone with that thought.
+Because, this is the stereotype image painted of diabetes sufferers, in some circles.
 In truth, there are many people with diabetes who are neither overweight nor junk-food lovers.

 What is Diabetes?